JENTIS raises €11m Series A to make universal data capture a reality

 JENTIS, a leader in next-gen data capture technology, today announced that it raised €11 million in a Series A funding round led by Bright Pixel (former Sonae IM) and new co-investor 3TS Capital Partners, with participation by existing investor Pragmatech Ventures.
 JENTIS empowers businesses to own and control their web data capture independently of third parties.
-Its breakthrough technology enables radically improved data accuracy for business insights while complying with ...Leggi su sbircialanotizia
+Its breakthrough technology enables radically improved data accuracy for business insights while complying with privacy regulations worldwide.
+The funding round follows a year of high ...Leggi su liberoquotidiano

 JENTIS, a leader in next-gen data capture technology, today announced that it raised €11 million in a Series A funding round led by Bright Pixel (former Sonae IM) and new co-investor 3TS Capital Partners, with participation by existing investor Pragmatech Ventures.
 JENTIS empowers businesses to own and control their web data capture independently of third parties.
-Its breakthrough technology enables radically improved data accuracy for business insights while complying with ...Leggi su sbircialanotizia
+Its breakthrough technology enables radically improved data accuracy for business insights while complying with privacy regulations worldwide.
+The funding round follows a year of high ...Leggi su liberoquotidiano

 Advertising